 ESPN College Gameday host Kirk Herbstreit gets paid a lot of money to talk about college football, whether on set or in the broadcast booth.
 He has a pretty strong opinion, too.
-There are very few instances where you see him left pretty speechless, but Thursday night was one of them.
+There are very few instances where you see him left pretty speechless, but August 29 was certainly one of them.

 Herbstreit joined Rece Davis, Lee Corso and Desmond Howard to preview the Clemson Tigers against the Georgia Tech Yellow Jackets before making their way to Texas for the first big show of the college football season.

-Watching Tye and Jake Herbstreit warm up is such a proud dad moment caught live on national television.
+Watching Tye and Jake Herbstreit warm up before the football game is such a proud dad moment caught live on national television.

 Jake Herbstreit, No. 37, is a 5-foot-11, 170-pound cornerback.
 Tye Herbstreit, No. 86, is a 5-foot-10, 165-pound wide receiver.
 The freshman duo of preferred walk-ons didn?t record any stats in the 52-14 blowout, but that didn?t stop Herbstreit, the father, from being very, very proud when the camera showed his twin sons.